luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   == Populism by German Parties on YouTube

   @fig:populism_dimensions shows the relative proportion of sentences classified by PopBERT as anti-elitist and people-centrist by video.
-  It becomes immediately apparent that both channels of the AfD exhibit a much higher proportion of anti-elitist statements than the channels of any other party.
+  It becomes immediately apparent that both channels of the AfD exhibit a much higher proportion of anti-elitist statements than do the channels of any other party.
-  The second highest amount of anti-elitist statements, though exhibiting substantially lower numbers, is expressed by the Left; the other populist party in the Bundestag.
+  The second-highest amount of anti-elitist statements, though exhibiting substantially lower numbers, is expressed by the Left; the other populist party in the Bundestag.
   People-Centrism, on the other hand, draws a different picture.
   The Greens, the Left and the SPD all show similar high amounts of this populist dimension, though, in contrast to the anti-elitism dimension, no party surpasses a relative proportion of 5%.